Nextdoor is the app where you connect to the neighborhoods that matter to you.

 Neighbors around the world turn to Nextdoor daily to receive trusted information, give and get help, and build real-world connections with those nearby — neighbors, businesses, and public services.

 We believe connecting with others is a universal human need.
 That truth, and the reality that neighborhoods are among the most important communities in our lives, have been guiding principles for Nextdoor since the beginning.

 - 275,000 neighborhoods globally

 - Nearly 1 in 3 U.S. households

-We recognize that thriving communities are more than just residents.
-They’re also made up of the local businesses, nonprofits and public agencies that keep our neighborhoods strong and connected.
+We recognize that thriving communities are made up of the neighbors and organizations that build stronger, more vibrant, and resilient neighborhoods.

-Residents — Connect with the people you wave or nod to in your neighborhood.
-Now you can know their names and chat online.
+Neighbors — Connect with the people you already wave to in your neighborhood, or those you have yet to meet.

-Local businesses — Instantly reach your most valuable customers — your neighbors — and become a trusted member of the neighborhood.
+Businesses — Instantly reach your most valuable customers — your neighbors — and become a trusted part of the neighborhood.

 Nonprofits — Engage with the people who need you most and find support from donors nearby with features like Sell for Good.